Western ZEI: Iranian Sign Language in Kermanshah

 There are only 3 schools for deaf students in Kermanshah: two high schools and one elementary school.
 There are no other schools for the deaf in other towns of the whole province, instead, deaf children sent to schools for special needs children with only one class dedicated to the deaf and the rest consisting of the students of other disability groups.
 The deaf child (of a hearing parent) can acquire Zaban Eshareh Irani if he/she is exposed to Zaban Eshareh Irani through having long enough communications with peers, whose level of proficiency may vary.
 However, sending them to ordinary schools or special schools with one class dedicated to the deaf would minimize their chance of acquiring Zaban Eshareh Irani from peers.

-The videos in this collection were recorded in the Deaf Center of Kermanshah.
+The videos in the first phase of this collection were recorded in the Deaf Center of Kermanshah.
 The research team was very fortunate for having Sara Karami as the moderator of all tasks in all sessions (except the first two sessions).
 She was a member of the community and she grew up using Zaban Eshareh Irani .
 She also helped the project by finding consultants and making contacts with them.
+The videos in the second phase of the collection were recorded in a language school.
 After recording and annotating some of the data, it can be said that they generally show the Zaban Eshareh Irani speakers of Kermanshah use the same signs that other deaf signers of Iran use and the difference is not significant.

 Zaban Eshareh Irani (ZEI) is a sign language used by Iranian deaf community spoken in Kermanshah province, which is located in the west of Iran and it consists of 14 towns (Shahrestan).
 The population of Kermanshah is 1,952,000 people, with a deaf community of 5,949 people.
 The Kermanshahi variant of Zaban Eshareh Irani is comprehensible to other signers of Zaban Eshareh Irani in Iran, with minor differences in some signs, some finger-spelling letters and some mouth pattern, which may be affected by Kurdish, the local spoken language in Kermanshah.